50% energysavings through insulation of my old fridge with polysterene foam

 Don't throw your old fridge, insulate your fridge!

-model: old fridge Siemens KT 15N00/05, bought in 1993
+fridge model: Siemens KT 15N00/05, bought in 1993

-cost reduction by energy savings after insulating the old fridge per year: 27 Euros (119kWh x 0,23 Euro/kWh)
+cost reduction through energy savings per year: 27 Euros (119kWh x 0,23 Euro/kWh)

 Burning down the house with my styrofoam insulated old fridge?